ssokolow/stuffit-test-files/README.md

 - Once I have scripting solutions, ensure I've got test files for every combination of things like encryption vs. no encryption, backwards compatibility vs. no backwards compatibility, etc.
+- Once I have a mac that can run a version of Mac OS older than 9.2 (or the special version of 9.1 that Norton Systemworks for Mac boots into), and, thus, can run StuffIt Deluxe 5.0 without it crashing instantly, make some StuffIt Deluxe 5.0 test files.
 - Given that Wikipedia says new StuffIt releases had a bad habit of introducing backwards-incompatible format changes, keep an eye out for eBay listings for earlier registered versions, such as registered non-Deluxe releases of